This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Why provide CHI services?

-Unmet social needs — including transportation, housing, food, financial security, and social support — can affect a patient's ability to receive needed healthcare services and manage their condition.
-CHI services are intended to support patients in accessing the needed resources to help diagnose and treat their medical condition.
+Upstream drivers — such as smoking, nutrition, physical activity, substance misuse, transportation, housing, food, financial security, and social support — can affect a patient's ability to manage their condition.
+CHI services are intended to support patients in accessing the needed resources to help treat their medical condition.
 For example, a patient without transportation may not be able to access necessary testing or treatment services.
 Addressing these needs can help patients receive timely care, enhance your practice's efficiency, and improve patient compliance and satisfaction.
 Further, CHI services can support providers participating in alternative payment models to achieve quality goals.

 Who can provide CHI Services?

-Auxiliary personnel, including community health workers (CHWs), nurses, or social workers, may perform CHI services incidental to the billing practitioner under general supervision.
+Auxiliary personnel — including community health workers (CHWs), nurses, social workers, MFTs, or MHCs — may perform CHI services incidental to the billing practitioner under general supervision.
 The same practitioner bills for the subsequent CHI services provided by the auxiliary personnel.
+If LCSWs, MFTs, and MHCs are performing the services as auxiliary personnel under the general supervision of a billing practitioner for a medical problem that is not considered a mental illness, they should meet the certification or training requirements to perform all CHI service elements.

 Auxiliary personnel who provide CHI services may be employed by the billing practitioner or may be external to, and under contract with, the practitioner.
 For example, a physician practice may contract with a community-based organization employing CHWs or other auxiliary personnel if they meet all “incident to” requirements and conditions for payment of CHI services.